amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 ![v15 prepared generic plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img1.png)

-Compare that to always forcing the plancache to create a parameter value depedent (*custom*) plan, in which case, the latency doesn't degrade as it does by the use of of a parameter value indepentent cached (*generic*) plan:
+Compare that to the latency one sees by forcing the plancache to create a parameter value dependent (*custom*) plan on every `EXECUTE` (by setting `plan_cache_mode = force_custom_plan`), where the latency doesn't degrade as it does by the use of a parameter value independent cached (*generic*) plan, because the planner is able to prune the unnecessary partitions in that
+case:

 ![v15 prepared custom plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img2.png)

-I proposed a [patch](https://commitfest.postgresql.org/38/3478/) to fix that, which it does by making the plancache not lock the partitions that need not be locked.
+That leaves us with the question of what we are going to do about it.
+Actually, I have proposed a [patch](https://commitfest.postgresql.org/38/3478/) to fix that, which it does by making the plancache prune the unnecssary partitions from the generic plan and thus not lock them when validating the plan.
 The latency graph with the patch applied:

 ![v16 prepared generic plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img3.png)

+You may see that the latency is lower than with the use of a custom plan, which is to be expected because it doesn't include the time to create it for each `EXECUTE`.